slp-rl/salmon/README.md

 # :sushi:SALMon: Suite for Acoustic Language Model evaluation :sushi:
-This repostory contatins the offical code both for evaluting your model using SALMon, and for generating SALMon data - as described in the paper "[A Suite for Acoustic Language Model Evaluation](https://arxiv.org/abs/2409.07437)".
+This repostory contatins the offical code both for evaluting your model using SALMon, and for generating SALMon data - as described in the paper "[A Suite for Acoustic Language Model Evaluation](https://arxiv.org/abs/2409.07437)" (ICASSP 2025).

 <p align="center">